 The 1876 U.S. Presidential election was one of the nation’s strangest.
 New York Governor Samuel Tilden, the Democratic candidate, received nearly 4.3 million votes nationwide, good enough for 51% of the popular vote.
 Ohio Governor Rutherford B. Hayes, the Republican, received a hair over 4 million, accounting for just under 48%.
-(A handful of third party candidates made up the other three percent.)
+(A handful of third party candidates made up the other one percent.)
 Tilden also looked like he’d win the Electoral College vote — the vote which, ultimately, is the one which matters in American Presidential elections — 196 to 173 — by virtue of the fact that he swept the southern states other than South Carolina . . . maybe.

 In three southern states — South Carolina, Louisiana, and Florida — both sides started to allege that the other engaged in voter intimidation and fraud.
 At the time, it was customary for parties to provide ballots with the preferred candidates’ names already written in.
 This was done, in part, because not all voters were literate, especially in the South.
 (One Wikipedia entry states that about 25% of whites in South Carolina were illiterate, as were 70% of blacks across the South.)
 The parties would put some sort of symbol on the ballots to express which party had issued them.